RohitJaiswal01/Python-EDA-Air-BNB-2019-Analysis/README.md

 reviews_per_month : Total number of reviews / Days in months

-calculated_host_listings_count : The total number of apartments and bedrooms referred to the same landlord.
+calculated_host_listings_count : The total number of apartments and bedrooms referred to the same landlord/ host.

 availability_365 : Days it is available in a year